 "I see myself as The Idiot and an idiot."

 This is not false modesty.
 This is a man who has read the book, understands that the holy fool gets destroyed, and has decided that the destruction is worth the integrity.
-He is not naive about the cost.
-He is willing to pay it.

 What is Lex Fridman's personality type?